DorraBenLetayfa/rancher-installation-on-rke2/README.md

 The volume should have the recurring backup association.

-# 6- create backup from volume and Verify the first backup on Cluster A use UI or :
+# 6- Verify the first backup on Cluster A use UI or :
 Don't proceed until you have a successful backup.

 Run: